leader image

 miozzio@ifh.rutgers.edu, (848) 932-5819

-As the Associate Director of the IFH Survey/Data Core, Matt is responsible for the oversight, day-to-day management, strategic direction, and administration of the Core.
-He interfaces with existing and potential users, IFH and Rutgers University leadership, and external organization.
+As the Associate Director of the IFH Data Core, Matt is responsible for the oversight, day-to-day management, strategic direction, and administration of the Core.
+He interfaces with existing and potential users, IFH and Rutgers University leadership, and external organizations.
 Additionally, he is responsible for continuing to refine and develop the Core policies and operating procedures, including financial modeling, and the overall administration of the Core.
 He is a member of the IFH Core Oversight Committee.

 Prior to joining IFH and PETS, Matt worked with several volunteer and nonprofit agencies in various roles and also worked full-time at the Rutgers University Police Department where he managed the operations of the Community Service Officer Program.